leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

     ![Create VCN](./images/createvcn.png " ")

-3. In the Create a Virtual Cloud Network Page Enter the following:
+3. In the Create a Virtual Cloud Network Page, Enter the following:

    **Name**: A descriptive name for the VCN.
-It doesn't have to be unique, and it cannot be changed later in the Console (but you can change it with the API).
+It doesn't have to be unique and cannot be changed later in the Console (but you can change it with the API).
 Avoid entering confidential information.

    **Create in Compartment**: Select a compartment

-   **IPv4 CIDR Blocks**: Up to five but at least one non-overlapping IPv4 CIDR blocks for the VCN.
+   **IPv4 CIDR Blocks**: Up to five but at least one non-overlapping IPv4 CIDR block for the VCN.
 For example: 172.16.0.0/16.
 You can add or remove CIDR blocks later.
 See [Allowed VCN Size and Address Ranges](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm#Allowed)

    **Use DNS Hostnames in this VCN**: Required for assignment of DNS hostnames to hosts in the VCN, and required if you plan to use the VCN's default DNS feature (called the Internet and VCN Resolver).
-If the check box is selected, you can specify a DNS label for the VCN, or allow the Console to generate one for you.
+If the check box is selected, you can specify a DNS label for the VCN or allow the Console to generate one for you.
 The dialog box automatically displays the corresponding **DNS Domain Name** for the VCN (<VCN DNS label>.oraclevcn.com).
-For more information, See [DNS in Your Virtual Cloud Network](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/dns.htm#DNS_in_Your_Virtual_Cloud_Network).
+See [DNS in Your Virtual Cloud Network](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/dns.htm#DNS_in_Your_Virtual_Cloud_Network).

    **IPv6 prefixes**: You can request that a single Oracle-allocated IPv6 /56 prefix is assigned to this VCN.
-Alternately, you can assign a BYOIPv6 prefix or ULA prefix to the VCN.
+Alternately, you can set a BYOIPv6 or ULA prefix to the VCN.
 This option is available for all commercial and government regions.
 For more information on IPv6, See [IPv6 Addresses](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/ipv6.htm#IPv6_Addresses).

    Click **Create VCN**.